 Entry detailsFree to all

-Please visit the Library of Birmingham website for full opening times.
+Please visit website for full opening hours.